Here is our list of useful exhibition stand equipment you can consider hiring!

 Cook up a feast and satisfy your visitors hunger by hiring a portable kitchen, whether you are simply heating up some precooked food or cooking from scratch – the smell would capture your visitors sense if smell and they will naturally move towards your booth to find out what you are serving.

 Offering taste testers are a quick and easy way to attract visitors, you could hire a branded sampling station to make sure that people remember where they got their delicious sample from.
 Creating a memorable branded experience is what you’d want so there is no other company your visitors would think of the next they crave for something.

 These can come in the form of coffee stations or cool drink stations and what better way to attract visitors than coffee itself?
 If you want to make it a classy experience, you could also hire a barista to go with it so you can serve up some quality coffee for a café-like experience.
 These work well with any type of booth, it does not necessarily have to be part of your core product or service – it is simply a nice addition to for creating a comfortable environment for people to congregate and relax.

-To summarise, hired items are a great way to save costs and headaches of arranging items where it can organised by other parties – so your time and efforts are spent on the game plan for the duration of the event.
+To summarise, hiring exhibition stand equipment are a great way to save costs and headaches of arranging items where it can organised by other parties – so your time and efforts are spent on the game plan for the duration of the event.
 Hired items are generally reused frequently, therefore its important to be aware that not all hired items will come brand new so set reasonable expectations.
 Selecting the right hired items is also critical to make sure your brand is perceived the way you want it as it can quickly become overwhelming.
 Speak with the team at UCON Exhibitions, they have worked in this industry for years and with their extensive event experience, they can offer advice on what you should hire to maximise your returns at your next event!